langfuse/langfuse-docs/pages/guides/cookbook/python_sdk_low_level.md

 ## Scores

 [Scores](https://langfuse.com/docs/scores/overview) are used to evaluate single executions/traces.
-They can be created via the Langfuse UI annotation workflow or via the SDKs.
+They can be created via Annotation in the Langfuse UI or via the SDKs.

 If the score relates to a specific step of the trace, specify the `observation_id`.